 - Construction of Variegated Disaccharide "J" Tubes

-Everybody loves a good disaccharide “J” tube at Christmas time, right?
+Everybody loves a good disaccharide “J” tube, right?
 Make your own with this recipe—can you guess what it is?

 - What's Special About Fudge?